Virginia Assault Weapons Ban: Signed, Then Blocked Before July 1

 The effective date is July 1, 2026, which is the standard Virginia statutory effective date for bills passed in the regular session.
 Any rifle, pistol, or magazine lawfully owned before July 1 is grandfathered.
 The owner may keep it, transport it, use it at the range, hunt with it where state hunting regulations otherwise allow, and pass it through estate transfers under separate provisions of the bill.

 What stays legal to buy after July 1 is the more useful question.
-Pump-action and semi-automatic shotguns, lever rifles, bolt-action rifles, manually operated firearms of any kind, and rimfire semi-autos are unaffected.
+Pump-action shotguns, conventional-stocked semi-auto shotguns that clear the shotgun feature test, lever rifles, bolt-action rifles, manually operated firearms of any kind, and rimfire semi-autos are unaffected.
 A semi-automatic centerfire rifle without any of the listed features can be sold, which sets up a market for featureless or California-compliant-style AR-15s if distributors decide to build them.
 Sub-15-round magazines remain legal in commerce.

 For Virginia residents who want a defensive long gun that is still sellable after July 1, the practical alternatives are a defensive shotgun, a lever rifle in a pistol caliber, or a bolt-action carbine.
 None of those is a one-for-one replacement for an AR-15, but they are the categories the bill leaves alone.
 Our home defense AR-15 guide covers the duty-configured rifles that fall inside the ban and that buyers should consider purchasing before July 1 if they want one.